cjacker/opensource-toolchain-stm8/README.md

 ## Baremetal
 "Baremetal programming" is not that difficult for MCU, you can always do something without using any libraries/SDKs.

-Here is an example for blink a LED wired up as PD0->Resister->LED->GND.
+Here is an example to blink a LED wired up as PD0->Resister->LED->GND.

-You must read the [datasheet](https://www.alldatasheet.com/view.jsp?Searchword=STM8S208MB) first to findout the memory and register map, here I use STM8S208MB and the io register map as below:
+You must read the [datasheet](https://www.alldatasheet.com/view.jsp?Searchword=STM8S208MB) first to find out the memory and register map, here I use STM8S208MB and the io register map as below:

 <img src="https://user-images.githubusercontent.com/1625340/156101703-486034e5-f086-4f96-925f-3e35a1e5a943.png" width="50%"/>